paddyraj/paddyraj/README.md

 # 💫 About Me:
-I am currently working on Embedded Software development vehical intregation engineer and worked on tech arsenals like C, Linux, python, C++, C#,lua, matlab
+I am currently working on System Engineer at @AzingElectronics and worked on tech arsenals like C, Linux, python, C++, C#,lua, matlab

 ## 🌐 Socials: